MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/business-performance-planning/copy.md

 ---
 # required metadata

-title: Business performance planning application copy visual
+title: Copy visual
-description: This article describes how to use the copy visual in the Business performance planning application.
+description: This article describes how to use the Copy visual in the Business performance planning application.
 author: ShielaSogge
 ms.date: 12/03/2023
 ms.topic: article